MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

     - `minutes` is an integer or list from 0 to 59.
     - `weekdays` is a string or list from `monday` to `sunday`.
 - `start_time` (optional) is the start date and time with timezone.
 If omitted, the default is equal to schedule creation time.
 If the start time is in the past, the first job runs at the next calculated run time.
 - `end_time` (optional) is the end date and time with timezone.
-If omitted, the schedule remains active until it's manually disabled.
+If omitted, the schedule remains active until manually disabled.
 - `time_zone` (optional) specifies the time zone of the recurrence schedule.
 If omitted, the default is Coordinated Universal Time (UTC).
 For more information about timezone values, see the [appendix for timezone values](reference-yaml-schedule.md#appendix).

 # [Studio UI](#tab/ui)